 So when you take a day trip to Szentendre from Budapest, which you totally should, keep your eyes open for some!

-If you can’t go, then Szamos Marzipan Confecioner’s is one of the most famous marzipan shops in Budapest, but expect to queue.
+If you can’t go, then Szamos Marzipan Confecioner’s is one of the most famous marzipan shops in Budapest, but we had to wait in a queue every time we went!

 16. Hungarian Beigli